Bruce Bostelman: Natural Resources Committee Chair

 In 2022, Bostelman served as chair of the Natural Resources Committee.
-In this role, he has been heavily involved in 2022 water disputes with Colorado, Nebraska's neighboring state to the west.
+In this role, he was heavily involved in 2022 water disputes with Colorado, Nebraska's neighboring state to the west.
 He is also a key player in cleanup of the Mead, Nebraska AltEn factory pesticide contamination site.

 Media coverage

 Bostelman received national media attention for a speech on the floor of the legislature in which he repeated a debunked rumor about schools providing litter boxes for students who identify as furries.
-“They meow and they bark and they interact with their teachers in this fashion,” Bostelman said during legislative debate.
-“And now schools are wanting to put litter boxes in the schools for these children to use.
-How is this sanitary?”
-He later acknowledged that the story was not true; “It was just something I felt that if this really was happening, we needed to address it and address it quickly,” Bostelman said.
+"They meow and they bark and they interact with their teachers in this fashion," Bostelman said during legislative debate.
+"And now schools are wanting to put litter boxes in the schools for these children to use.
+How is this sanitary?"
+He later acknowledged that the story was not true; "It was just something I felt that if this really was happening, we needed to address it and address it quickly," Bostelman said.

 The litter box rumor is connected to attempts to legally regulate transgender students' bathroom usage in conservative states.